 However, his assumption or side statement or hidden question is a common belief.
 There’s this idea that SSA individuals are “more in need” of other people — particular straight people.

 After all, aren’t opposite-sex attracted (OSA) individuals living the life SSA folks want?
-Even lots of SSA individuals who don’t want to live a homosexual lifestyle buy into this concept that some same-gendered OSA individual is the saving hero we need for our unwanted attractions.
+Even lots of SSA individuals who don’t want to have a same-sex relationship buy into this concept that some same-gendered OSA individual is the saving hero we need for our unwanted attractions.

 We SSA guys often look for a Superman figure to save us and make us straight, it seems.